-4.1 Path-Trees

-A path is an acyclic execution trace of basic blocks.
-A Path-tree is a rooted tree with basic blocks as its vertices and represents a collection of paths starting at the root of the path-tree.
-Using appropriate root nodes such as the head of an inner loop, the program can be represented with small number of path-trees.
-Based on profiling for each path in a path-tree, the most frequently executed paths are mapped to DySER.
-Figure 6b shows how a control flow graph is represented as a path-tree (this corresponds to the function shown in Table 1).
-We define a dynamic execution flow graph called a Path-Tree-Flow-Graph (PTFG).
-The vertices of a PTFG are the path-trees.
-The edges of a PTFG represent control-flow between path-trees.
-Application execution can be thought of as a traversal through the edges of a PTFG.
+Path-Trees: A path is an acyclic execution trace of basic blocks.
+A path-tree is a rooted tree with basic blocks as its vertices and represents a collection of paths starting at the root of the path-tree.
+Based on profiling for each path in a path-tree, the most frequently executed paths are mapped to DySER .
+A control-flow graph and path-tree is shown in Figure 5a,b.